(I may earn a small commission from the products mentioned in this post.)

 Total knee replacement surgery is a major decision in life.
 Make sure you have the must-have items for TKR recovery.

-Some people will be forced to have knee replacement after an accident, while others, like me, will choose to have knee replacement after dealing with pain for many years.
+Some people will be forced to have knee replacement after an accident, while most people, like me, will choose to have knee replacement after dealing with pain for many years.

 As you prepare for TKR surgery you’ll likely make a checklist of the pro’s and con’s of the surgery.
 You’ll take notes on ways to prepare your body and your home for surgery.

 Preparation and planning is essential in order to have a successful recovery.
-In the days following surgery you don’t want to be sitting in bed thinking “I wish I had that item for my knee”.
+In the days following surgery you don’t want to be sitting in bed thinking “I wished I had planned better and bought some necessary items before TKR.”

 In this article we’ll cover a few must-have items after knee replacement.
 Some of the items we mention will be more important than others and some items you might already own.
 We encourage you to rank this list according to your individual needs.